 The law says your landlord must keep your home's structure, exterior, plumbing and electrics in good repair.

 Your landlord must give you a copy of a current gas safety certificate if there gas appliances in the property.
 They must arrange for an annual gas safety check.
 Any furniture provided should be fire resistant.

 You are responsible for carrying out minor maintenance to the property.
-This might include things like changing a fuse or light bulb.
+This might include things like changing a fuse or replacing a light bulb.